chuhuiL/chuhuiL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Chuhui (Leo) Liu, a Computer Science student at the University at Buffalo, motivated to use my education for meaningful global impact.
-I’ve embarked on a research journey under Prof. [Wenyao Xu](https://cse.buffalo.edu/~wenyaoxu/)'s mentorship.
-This experience aligns with my deep interest in using technology to tackle complex, real-world problems.
-I'm passionate about exploring the intersection of technology and practical applications, aiming to deliver innovative solutions to contemporary challenges.
-Through this website, I am excited to share my journey with you!

-My research interests include Mobile Health (mHealth), neural machine translation, and computer vision.
-I have published 3 research/poster papers (including 1 first-author paper) in the IEEE Conference on Body Sensor Networks (BSN), and my work focuses on developing cost-effective, accessible health monitoring systems.
+Chuhui (Leo) Liu is a senior at the University at Buffalo, SUNY, majoring in Computer Science with a passion for Mobile Health (mHealth).
+His research lies at the intersection of Sensing Systems, Medical Device Development, and AI, focusing on creating accessible, cost-effective health monitoring systems.
+Leo has contributed to projects such as hearing disorder screening through audio-pupil response analysis and real-time vascular health monitoring using NIR technology.
+He has published multiple papers in IEEE conferences and has been recognized with several academic awards.
+Leo also has experience in developing commercial products like DreamCollege.AI and StockGPT.

 # 🔥 News